How many students are typically offered admission from the Wait List?

 What is the difference between Wait List consideration for fall and spring admission?

-Candidates offered admission from the Wait List for the Fall semester will enroll as first-year students in September 2018.
-Candidates selected from the Wait List for the Spring semester will enroll as first-year students in January 2019.
+Candidates offered admission from the Wait List for the fall semester will enroll as first-year students in August 2021.
+Candidates selected from the Wait List for the spring semester will enroll as first-year students in January 2022.

 All candidates on the Wait List should think carefully about which option to select.
 Candidates selecting either fall or spring admission enter the same review process so there is no advantage in that sense.
 However, fall semester Wait List activity is variable and there is always a chance the Office of Admission may not make any offers for fall enrollment.
 There will almost certainly be offers for enrollment in the spring semester.